-More than 2,000 people have died due to complications related to COVID-19 in Arizona as of July, according to state health officials.
+More than 4,000 people have died due to complications related to COVID-19 in Arizona, according to state health officials.

 Each one of those lives lost to the disease currently crippling health care systems and economies around the world is marked by the family and friends they left behind.